- New UPL_remote version 1.1 with built-in webserver for wireless remote control from phone/pad/browser

 - select a track and start playing this track

 - control block to play, pause, stop, next CD, previous CD, shuffle mode, and advance or go back for currently playing track (click on track timeline)

 - search for any available metadata on CDs on current USB stick and on the other imported CDs that are not on current USB stick and click to goto the CD info

 - display all metadata available per track in a separate window by clicking on hidden tag icon when hovering track title just before the track-time with mouse pointer.

-- delete a USB stick from the database (except the one that is currently inserted) so you can re-import any changes that you have made to that stick, e.g. change cover or add extra CDs, click on the hidden red trash can icon when hovering just after stick name when in the not on this stick CD view.
+- reload a USB stick into database so you can re-import any changes that you have made to that stick, e.g. change cover or add extra CDs.

 - click on CD cover in grid view to goto CD view of clicked CD, click on cover in CD view to go back to grid view